 First offered in 2012, the Health and Wellness Management curriculum teaches students about health issues, health and wellness information technologies, strategies for creating health behavior changes, and the considerations involved in creating successful health and wellness programs that enjoy support and engagement from employees and upper management alike.

 Upon graduation, you will be well prepared to find jobs in this field and move up the ranks to a variety of positions, from health coach and wellness program manager to director of sports, fitness, and wellness.
 With a University of Wisconsin degree and your passion, the sky’s the limit!

 The online Bachelor of Science in Health and Wellness Management is a degree completion program designed for students who already have some college credits or a liberal arts–based associate degree.
 It is also ideal for adults who have completed a bachelor’s degree in another domain and seek a second bachelor’s to gain entry to this high-growth field.
-You may be eligible for admission if you have completed at least 60 semester credits of transferable coursework with a 2.0 or better grade point average (GPA).
+You may be eligible for admission if you have completed approximately 60 credits of transferable general education coursework with a 2.0 or better grade point average (GPA).